stephenprohaska/crowpanel_LVGL_calendar/README.md

 ## First Time Setup

-1. Once the code is uploaded, the screen will turn on and enter Setup Mode.
+1. Flash the sketch to the device via the Arduino IDE.
+Once the code is flashed to the device, the screen will turn on and enter Setup Mode.

 2. The screen will display a QR Code and credentials (SSID: CrowPanel-Setup and a randomly generated Password).